Paloma Recipe: Our Crafted Version

 Although the traditional recipe calls for grapefruit soda, many bartenders are increasingly opting for fresh grapefruit juice.
 It’s crisp and easy to make.
 If fresh is your thing, you can complement the fresh grapefruit juice with unflavored sparkling water for the bubbly effect.

 We’re almost there!
 Some people like a salted rim, while others love having that extra bit of salt in the drink to brighten the flavor.
 If you want to skip this step, feel free to do so.
-The grapefruit and lime slices are also optional, but make for an elegant garnish.
+The grapefruit and lemon slices are also optional, but make for an elegant garnish.

-Variations for Classic Paloma Cocktail Recipe
+Variations for the Paloma Cocktail Recipe

-Classic Paloma is always a good option, but there’s plenty of possibilities when it comes to letting your imagination fly.
+Paloma is always a good option, but there’s plenty of possibilities when it comes to letting your imagination fly.
 Here’s some good ideas.

 Strawberry Ginger Paloma